Medical tourism for animals: how much does pet treatment cost in Mexico - ForumDaily

 He and a dog named Teni were sent home with instructions that the patient must remain calm and that test results and a diagnosis from a specialist would be ready within a few days.
 The good news for Jason was that the blood work was normal, the x-ray was fine, and the noise wasn't too bad.
 He was advised to limit the dog's activity and reduce walks in the park.

-“It was also good for Shadow, our growing little silver gray pup, who these days prefers to lounge in his comfy bed or on someone's lap than to run,” says Jason.
+“It was also good for Shadow, our growing little silver-gray pup who would rather laze in his comfy bed or on someone's lap than run around these days,” says Jason.

 The final bill for tests (that's blood, x-rays and ECG), a visit to the veterinarian and a consultation with a veterinary cardiologist was $175, Jason says.

-“Here in Mexico, veterinary care is good and affordable, from visits to the vet to medication.
+“Here in Mexico, veterinary care is good and accessible, from vet visits to medications.
 In the US, you can't leave the vet's office without spending a few hundred dollars.
-When there's a potentially serious issue like The Shadow's, well...
-I really can't imagine how much it would all cost,” Jason says.
+When you have a potentially serious problem like Shadow has, well...
+I really can't imagine how much all this would cost,” Jason says.
 “I found information on the Internet that a similar cardiac examination would cost between $800 and $1000.”

 Patient number two